MrShmallow99/pdf-unlocker/README.md

 ## 🌟 Why this tool?
 Most online PDF unlockers require you to upload your sensitive documents (like bank statements or tax forms) to a remote server.
 This poses a massive privacy and security risk.

-**Secure PDF Unlocker** processes everything 100% locally in your web browser.
+**Local PDF Unlocker** processes everything 100% locally in your web browser.
 Your files and passwords never leave your device.

 ## ✨ Features
 * **Zero Uploads:** Complete client-side processing.
 No servers, no tracking.